Annapolis High School's Unity Club members are used to being held up as role models for their fellow students.

 The Unity Club is designed to promote interracial understanding.

-Serena Gillespie, one of the sponsors of the Unity Club and a teacher at Annapolis High School, arranged for the students to receive an audition with the production company, Career Communications Group, through a friend who works with the company.
+Serena Gillespie, one of the sponsors of the Unity Club and a teacher at Annapolis High School, arranged for the students to audition with the production company, Career Communications Group, through a friend who works with the company.

 D. J. Jazzy Jeff of the television series "The Fresh Prince of Bel Air" and Darryl Bell, who portrays Ron Johnson on the sitcom "A Different World," were hosts of the special, which focused on the importance of education and how it has been used by successful blacks to build careers.